Sandnessjøen

 The town is a transportation hub for the Helgeland region, as well as a commercial and business centre for the region.
-The 4.25 km2 town has a population (2017) of 6,043 which gives the town a population density of 1425 PD/km2.
+The 4.25 km2 town has a population (2024) of 6,056 and a population density of 1425 PD/km2.

 Sandnessjøen Airport, Stokka is located south of the town.
 Beginning in late June 2011, the regional airline Widerøe launched direct flights in summer between Sandnessjøen Airport and Oslo Airport, Gardermoen.

 History

-The town of Sandnessjøen was the administrative centre of the old municipality of Stamnes from 1899 to 1965.
-This municipality was also known as Sandnessjøen from 1948 until 1965.
-In 1965, the municipality was merged with Alstahaug Municipality.
+The town of Sandnessjøen was the administrative centre of the old Sandnessjøen Municipality from 1899 to 1965 (it was known as Stamnes Municipality prior to 1948).
+In 1965, the municipality was dissolved and merged with Alstahaug Municipality.

 Helgeland Kammerkor, a mixed choir with members drawn from the region of Helgeland, was founded in Sandnessjøen in 1992 and has held many concerts there.